OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 - Project managers can only see the dashboard and reporting features
 - Teams can see only the projects they’re attached to

-This not only provides security around your instance, but also makes your info clearer by reducing the clutter for everyone.
+This not only provides security around your instance, but also makes your information clearer by reducing the clutter for everyone.

 ![An example of organisational structure using Octopus's Spaces feature](spaces.png)

 ## Octopus gives you confidence in releases

 Octopus helps provide greater confidence in your releases before they go to production.
 It does this in a few ways.

 ### Octopus matches your environment structure